OpenWork-NZ/mdwg/docs/_defs/Purpose.md

 ## Discussion

 A purpose statement provides a brief description of the reason a resource was created.
 Knowing this can give a good guide to the potential usefulness of a resource to other potential users.
-The resource may be data or service, *[MD_DataIdentification](./class-MD_DataIdentification)* or *[SV_ServiceIdentification](./ServiceIdentification)*.
+The resource may be a data or service, *[MD_DataIdentification](./class-MD_DataIdentification)* or *[SV_ServiceIdentification](./ServiceIdentification)*.

 Consideration needs to be given to the audience and what they need to know about the resource to decide the utility for them.